Arquillian: a Quick Start Guide

 Creating a folder for test sources

 In the project root folder, create the folder test.

 Right-click that folder, point to Mark Directory As and select Test Sources Root.

 Creating a test class

-In the editor, place the cursor within the name of the class (
+In the editor, position the caret within the name of the class

 The new test class is shown in the Project tool window.